grab/async/README.md

 # Async

 ## What is package async
 Package async simplifies the implementation of orchestration patterns for concurrent systems.
+It is similar to Java Future or JS Promise, which makes life much easier when dealing with asynchronous operation and concurrent processing.
+Golang is excellent in term of parallel programming.
+However, dealing with goroutine and channels could be a big headache when business logic gets complicated.
+Wrapping them into higher-level functions brings code much better readability and developers a ease of thinking.

-Currently, it includes:
+Currently, this packageg includes:

 * Asynchronous tasks with cancellations, context propagation and state.
 * Task chaining by using continuations.